 6. Harvard University – Cambridge, Massachusetts

 Cambridge, Massachusetts’ Harvard University is almost unrivaled among schools across the U.S. when it comes to history and academic success.
 It’s fair to say that the Ivy League institution’s 5,083-acre grounds are not bad to look at, either – especially in the fall.
-Indeed, in 2014 Harvard student Lena Felton even listed snapping a picture of Harvard Yard as one of her “top five fall activities” in the Cambridge area.
+Indeed, Harvard student Lena Felton even listed snapping a picture of Harvard Yard as one of her “top five fall activities” in the Cambridge area.
 The undergraduate described it as a “magical” time when the yard’s dozens of species of trees – including pines, sweetgums and walnuts – come out in glorious shades of “red, orange and yellow.”
 It’s also in this season that the school’s historic Memorial Hall, designed by William Robert Ware and Henry Van Brunt, arguably appears at its best.

 5. University of Wisconsin-Madison – Madison, Wisconsin

 The University of Wisconsin-Madison’s Bascom Hill is a particular joy in the fall.
 Its stretches of century-old elms, for example, can always be relied upon for a suitably autumnal display, while a carpet of multicolored fall leaves here only adds to the campus’ visual splendor.
 Elsewhere on the school’s 936-acre grounds is the 300-acre Lakeshore Nature Preserve, which borders Lake Mendota and offers the charming sight of a flock or two of migrating waterfowl come fall.
 A short distance south of school grounds, meanwhile, is the University of Wisconsin-Madison Arboretum, boasting another vibrant highlight when fall comes around with over 100 varieties of indigenous woody plants at the arboretum’s Longenecker Horticultural Gardens.